HOLDING HANDS TOGETHER

-After 4 individual sessions on the Friendship Bench, clients are invited to join a CKT circle.
-These circles are peer led groups that provide women and men with ongoing support.
+After Friendship Bench clients have had their one-on-one sessions with a Community Health Worker they are invited to join Circle Kubatana Tose.
+These are peer led groups that provide clients with ongoing support.
 A circle is a safe space for people to come and share how they are coping with life or how they feel when they aren't coping with life.

 We have found, and research has proven, that it is important to listen to others' experiences and to share your own experiences as part of the recovery journey.
 There is so much wisdom to be learnt and passed on in lived experiences.
 When someone shares their problems and how they have overcome them or are managing to cope with them, it serves as hope for a peer who may be going through a similar experience but cannot see that it is possible to get through.
 Whether that is an HIV positive diagnosis, divorce, a lost child or depression, it helps to connect to someone who understands and who you can relate to.
 This bring a strong feeling of connection and belonging.